philfoster/option_screener/README.md

 		  -v, --verbose         Increase verbosity
 		  -p PARAMETERS, --paramaters PARAMETERS
 								Option parameters configuration

+	bin/find_roll_outs.py -- Look for options that you can roll out to if you are holding an option that is in the money near the expiration date.

+		usage: find_roll_outs.py [-h] [-c CONFIG_FILE] -s SYMBOL -e EXPIRATION -p STRIKE [-v]

+		optional arguments:
+		  -h, --help            show this help message and exit -c CONFIG_FILE, --config-file CONFIG_FILE
+								etrade configuration file
+		  -s SYMBOL, --symbol SYMBOL
+								Symbol of the call
+		  -e EXPIRATION, --expiration EXPIRATION
+								Expiration Date <YYYY-MM-DD>
+								Symbol to search
+		  -p STRIKE, --strike-price STRIKE
+								Strike price
+		  -v, --verbose         Increase verbosity

 # Configuration
 	etrade.json - this is the base configuration file that points to other configs
 		Example: